Oliver16/Grubify/readme.md

  --
 Allows Users/Admins to communicate.

-*Rating Algorithm and Individual Restaurant View
+* Rating Algorithm and Individual Restaurant Modal
   --
 The core feature of the application.